What are protein supplements supposed to do?

 Do protein supplements help build muscle and strength?

 Scientists have put protein supplements through rigorous tests, and the results have fallen far short of the promises.
 A study published in 2010 assessed changes in the strength of middle aged and older men following 14 weeks of resistance training, either with or without protein and/or creatine supplements.
 All the groups significantly increased muscular strength and added muscle mass with no additional benefits from creatine and/or protein supplementation.
-A 10-week study of 33 men in 2004 similarly showed no difference in strength between those who consumed a protein supplement and those who didn't.
+A 10-week study of 33 men similarly showed no difference in strength between those who consumed a protein supplement and those who didn't.

 After reviewing these studies, physician Richard B. Krieder of the University of Memphis reached the following conclusion: "Although it is important for athletes to get an adequate amount of protein . . . consuming additional amounts of protein does not appear to promote muscle growth."